 When we think a thought, our brains tend to run with it, and if we think it enough times, it becomes a thought that we really believe.
-That doesn’t mean there’s anything wrong with your brain as such.
-In fact, it means your brain is running the way it was supposed to, by filtering thoughts for maximum efficiency.
-However, sometimes, we really need to step in and give our brains a little reality check.
+That doesn’t mean there’s anything wrong with your brain, however, sometimes, we really need to step in and give our brains a little reality check.

 Tune in this week to discover how your cognitive bias could be holding you back.
 Whether you think you’re a bad mom, that you’ll never find love again, or even that you think someone you have to deal with regularly is a jerk, this episode should put things into perspective for you.